Kakifrucht/HalfminerSystem/README.md

 # Halfminer System
-Core plugin for Minecraft Server Two and a half Miner
+Core plugin for Minecraft Server Two and a half Miner Dueling/PvP solution HalfminerBattle can be found [here](/Kakifrucht/HalfminerBattle)
 Website: https://halfminer.de

 Current features
 -------
-- **Complete dueling solution HalfminerDuel**
-  - More information below
 - Modular, lightweight, efficient
 - Statistics for every player with /stats
   - Rightclick player to view some stats